You should be focusing all your marketing on Snapchat. No, wait, make that LinkedIn. Oh, what about Facebook? Wait, email’s not dead anymore?

 - Only 25% of the companies used marketing automation tools.

 But as other reports suggest the figure for B2B companies, in general, using marketing automation is just 13%, an adoption of 25% shows these companies are adopting modern technologies at a higher rate than their peers.

 Still need convincing that you need to be personalizing and segmenting your emails?
 Campaign Monitor reported on a study by Experian, which showed personalized subject lines resulted in emails 26% more likely to be opened.
 Even more impressive, DMA reported a 760% increase in email revenue from segmented campaigns.

 They also foretold it would drop further, citing unofficial advice from Facebook sources that organic reach will eventually hit zero.
-Suddenly, those average open rates of 15.22% – 28.46% for email marketing look a lot more appealing.
+Suddenly, the average email response rate of 15.22% – 28.46% opens looks a lot more appealing.

 That corresponds to an increase in worldwide email traffic.
 Including both business and consumer emails, that traffic is estimated to be over 269 billion emails/day by the end of 2017.
 That’s estimated to grow to over 319.6 billion emails/day by the end of 2021.